Gun show loophole

+According to a statement by the United States Department of Justice in 2024, unlicensed dealers are a significant source of firearms that are illegally trafficked into communities.
 Twenty-two U.S. states, the District of Columbia, and all U.S. territories have laws that require background checks for some or all private sales, including sales at gun shows.
-In most of these cases, such non-commercial sales also must be facilitated through a federally licensed dealer, who performs the background check and records the sale.
+In most of these states, such non-commercial sales also must be facilitated through a federally licensed dealer, who performs the background check and records the sale.
 In other states, gun buyers must first obtain a license or permit from the state, which performs a background check before issuing the license (thus typically not requiring a duplicative background check from a gun dealer).